 Find Their Book →University graduates are typically 21-23, transitioning from student life to something else.
 The best gifts acknowledge both what they've just completed and what they're stepping into.

 A quality piece for their professional life — a decent briefcase or leather tote, a quality pen, a professional notebook set.
 If they're entering a field where these matter (law, finance, consulting, design), the upgrade from student kit to something genuinely good is noticed.
+Shop professional leather bags on Amazon →

 A subscription to something grown-up — a newspaper they should be reading, a quality magazine in their field, an industry newsletter subscription.
 Signals you expect great things from them.

 School leavers are 17-18 and navigating a fork in the road: university, apprenticeship, gap year, or straight into work.
-The right gift depends on which road they're taking.

 If they're going to university: